An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 4.7.2 The Accord establishes:

-(a) a Council of Ireland for internal affairs;
+(a) a Council of Ireland for internal governance;

 (b) a UK–Ireland Parliamentary Council for East–West relations.